Copp Motorsports

-Copp Motorsports was an American professional stock car racing team that competed in the NASCAR Gander Outdoors Truck Series.
-The team was owned by D. J. Copp.
-The team fielded the No. 63 Chevrolet Silverado part-time for Bobby Gerhart, Timmy Hill and Scott Stenzel.
-Copp purchased the assets of Contreras Motorsports in early 2017 to make the team.
+Copp Motorsports is an American professional stock car racing team that competes in the CARS Pro Late Model Tour.
+The team is owned by D. J. Copp and formerly fielded entries in the NASCAR Craftsman Truck Series from 2017 to 2019.

 History

 During the early part of 2017, D. J. Copp bought the assets of the race team an acquaintance of his, Carlos Contreras, owned.
 Copp renumbered the trucks from the Contreras No. 71 to the traditional Copp family number, No. 83.
 In the beginning of the 2017 season, Copp and his wife were the only two full-time employees of the team.

 On August 6, 2019, Copp announced that the future of the team is uncertain, commenting that "some people make it hard to love the sanctioning body".

-Gander Outdoors Truck Series
+Truck Series

 Truck No. 36 history

-To complete the 32-truck field, Copp Motorsports field a second truck No. 36 in partnership with MB Motorsports for Camden Murphy at Kansas.
+To complete the 32-truck field, Copp Motorsports fielded a second truck No. 36 in partnership with MB Motorsports for Camden Murphy at Kansas in 2017.
 The truck returned at Dover with J. J. Yeley behind the wheel.